Soy: facts, myths and why it’s in our new recipe

 To eat or not to eat

 Soy is an excellent source of high quality protein and other nutrients, and has a long history of safe use in food, including infant formula — barring individual allergies.
 The soy in the Impossible Burger is a source of high quality protein and dietary fiber.
-It’s non-GMO and has been screened for over 300 pesticide residues.
-(None, including glyphosate, have been detected.)
+It’s also been screened for over 300 pesticide residues — none, including glyphosate, have been detected.

 Soy is not only safe; it’s accessible, nutritious — and when used right — delicious.
 So why put it in the new Impossible Burger recipe?
 We ask: why not?

 - Messina, M. Soy and Health Update: Evaluation of the Clinical and Epidemiological Literature.
 Nutrients 2016, 8(12), 754.

 - Hughes, G.J.; Ryan, D.J.; Mukherjea, R.; Schasteen, C.S.
 Protein digestibility-corrected amino acid scores (PDCAAS) for soy protein isolates and concentrate: Criteria for evaluation.
 J. Agric.
 Food Chem.
 2011, 59, 12707.

 - Protein Quality Evaluation.
 Report of Joint FAO/WHO Expert Consultation 2001.

 - Higdon, J.; Drake, V.J.; Delage, B. Soy isoflavones.
 Oregon State University Linus Pauling Institute, updated August, 2016, https://lpi.oregonstate.edu/mic/dietary-factors/phytochemicals/soy-isoflavones

 - EFSA Panel on Food Additives and Nutrient Sources added to Food.
 Risk assessment for peri- and post-menopausal women taking food supplements containing isolated isoflavones.
 EFSA Journal 2015, 13(10), 4246.